d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 In the rest of the book,
 we often define more complicated functions or classes.
-For those that are commonly used, we will also save them in the `d2l` package so later they can be directly invoked without being redefined.
+For those that can be used later, we will also save them in the `d2l` package so later they can be directly invoked without being redefined.